horald/phpmysync/README.md

 PhpMySync
 =====================
-**PhpMySync** is an HTML5 WebSql Application for several databases (Mysql, PostgreSql, Sqlite) with php.
+**PhpMySync** is an HTML5 WebSql Application for several databases (Mysql, Sqlite) with php.
 You can synchronize database tables with each database in both direction.

 Installing
 ==========